kokikwbt/predictive-maintenance/datasets/cmapss/README.md

 in the Proceedings of the Ist International Conference on Prognostics and Health Management (PHM08), Denver CO, Oct 2008.

 ## Reference for analysis
 1. Heimes, Felix.
 (2008).
 Recurrent neural networks for remaining useful life estimation.
 1 - 6.
 10.1109/PHM.2008.4711422.
 https://www.researchgate.net/publication/224358896_Recurrent_neural_networks_for_remaining_useful_life_estimation

-2.Lee, Jay.
+2. Lee, Jay.
 (2008).
 A Similarity-Based Prognostics Approach for Remaining Useful Life Estimation of Engineered Systems. https://www.researchgate.net/publication/269167324_A_Similarity-Based_Prognostics_Approach_for_Remaining_Useful_Life_Estimation_of_Engineered_Systems